digideskio/support-tools/timeseries/tips.md

   at a graph that is showing an extended period it may appear that the disk is constantly 100% utilized when in fact if you zoom in you will see that it is only peaking at 100% briefly during checkpoints.

+* You can get a rough estimate of replication lag from serverStatus metrics on the secondary by dividing "repl buffer sizeBytes", which is the amount of replicated data buffered on the secondary awaiting application, by the rate of incoming data, given by the "repl network bytes" metric.
+Note that this is only valid if "repl buffer sizeBytes" doesn't exceed the cap, "repl buffer maxSizeBytes", and if there isn't a network bottleneck causing significant replication lag.